Home » Recipes » Vegetable Recipes » Old Fashioned Southern Style Green Beans

 Can I use canned or frozen green beans or do they have to be fresh?

 Yes, you can use canned or frozen as a substitute.
 If you just can’t source fresh green beans, I’d suggest frozen over canned.
-The canned ones won’t pick up as much of that yummy smoky pork flavor because they’ve already been partially cooked.
+The canned ones won’t pick up as much of that yummy smoky pork flavor because they’ve already been mostly cooked.

 Can I prepare the fresh green beans the night before I want to cook them?